leonardopetrini/learning-italian-names/README.md

-# Learning Italian Names, from zero to hero
+# Learning Italian Names 🤌
 inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).

 Starting to play with just using low-order statistics in `n-th_order_statistics.ipynb`.
 Some results here: